Skip to content

 You need to specify some properties for the EC2 instances that will be created.

-The parameters in this section may look like this:
+Parameters in this section look like this:

 EC2 Instance configuration